lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Don’t use bold formatting as screen readers won’t identify them as headings.

 Write descriptive headings.
 Include keywords that users are looking for.
-See our guidance on optimising content for search.
+See our guidance on [optimising content for search](optimise-your-content-for-search).

-Use the [Essex County Council accessible Word template - INSERT LINK](#) to ensure you are applying the correct heading styles.

 Microsoft has guidance on [adding headings and subheadings](https://support.office.com/en-ie/article/add-a-heading-3eb8b917-56dc-4a17-891a-a026b2c790f2).